 Here are a few tips that would help you out if you want to trade around economic events.

 You should compare the released data with the forecasted data.
-For example, if the U.S GDP is forecasted to be 3%, but it came out only 2.4%, it is negative news.
+For example, if the U.S. GDP is predicted to be 3%, but it came out to only 2.4%, it is negative news.
 But be aware of the fact that the data can also be revised.

 Evaluate your expectations and reality.
-Often, the news is already traded, and thus no major impact is seen when releasing the news.
+Often, the news is already traded, and thus no significant impact is seen when releasing the news.
 I.e., when the Fed is likely to increase the interest rate in the forthcoming meetings, investors would already be suspecting and trading accordingly.
-So, when the Fed finally raises the rates, there would not be as high volatility as you may have expected.
+So, when the Fed finally raises the rates, there will be less volatility than expected.

 Be observant and keep yourself updated with other factors as well.
-Sometimes a lot of big events overshadow important data releases and have no impact on the market.
-For example, at the time of the U.S- China trade war, the U.S crude oil stockpile data was released, which generally affects the exchange rates and other financial assets.
+Sometimes significant events overshadow essential data releases and have no impact on the market.
+For example, during the U.S.- China trade war, the U.S. crude oil stockpile data was released, which generally affected the exchange rates and other financial assets.
 But due to the trade tensions, it went unnoticed.

 Conclusion

-We hope that we have helped you understand the institutional structure of international financial markets.
-There are many layers that you have to pill to get to the depth of this realm.
+We hope we have helped you understand the institutional structure of international financial markets.
+There are many layers you have to pill to get to the depth of this realm.

-With consistency and hard work, you can do wonders in this field while enjoying it.
+You can do wonders in this field while enjoying it with consistency and hard work.
 So, brace yourself, keep yourself updated, and learn from your mistakes.
 Hasta La Vista, until the next time!